roxanacapper/RADseq/README.md

 So you have a bunch of raw sequence data.
 Now what?

 The first step in any sequencing project analysis is to remove non-informative sequences, such as adaptor sequences and low quality bases.

+Mapping: what reference resource do you map to?
+Whole-genome?
+Extracted tags?
+Tags extracted but allowing 1-mismatch?
+32-base tags or 36-base tags?  (i.e., are there more errors at the ends of the reads?
+Some evidence says yes.)
+De novo mapping?
+ 1) extract all possible tags, including 1 mismatch away from the canonical restriction site.
+ 2) extract all exact tags, matching the restriction site exactly
+ 3) map to the whole genome
+ 4) (concat all RAD tags into one mega-gene; either map to this, or map to tags separately and then glue them together for GATK Unified Genotyper.
+This may not work easily, though it will make GATK run super fast.)

+Mappers: what algorithm to use?
+Does it make a difference?
+Is there any way to validate this? (no) SNP callers: home-made scripts, STACKS, frequency-based calling, samtools mpileup, GATK?
+(GATK)